-Raymond J. Shaffer
+Dr. Raymond J. Shaffer

 The Master of Accountancy (MAcc) degree is designed to promote advanced professional competencies and to enhance opportunities for career success.
 Heavy emphasis is placed on the application of theory to actual practice so that graduates will immediately be able to add value to business organizations.
 Graduates will meet Ohio and Pennsylvania State Board of Accountancy requirements to sit for the Uniform CPA Examination.
-In addition, the program will prepare graduates to sit for other professional exams such as the CMA (Certified Management Accountant) exam.
+In addition, the program will help prepare graduates to sit for other professional exams such as the CMA (Certified Management Accountant) exam.
 The 30-hour MAcc program can be completed in two semesters of full-time study, or may be completed on a part-time basis.

-Students without an undergraduate major in accounting must have completed the following prerequisite coursework with a grade of "C" or better: Intermediate Accounting I & II, Federal Taxation, Cost Accounting, Accounting Information Systems (AIS), and Auditing.
+Students without an undergraduate major in accounting must have completed the following prerequisite coursework with a grade of "C" or better: Intermediate Accounting I & II, Federal Income Taxation, Cost Accounting, Accounting Information Systems (AIS), and Auditing.
 The Program Director will oversee the admission process to ensure student success and overall high quality of the MAcc program.

 Huaiyu (Peter) Chen, Ph.D., Associate Professor

-Marsha M. Huber, Ph.D., Associate Professor
+Marsha M. Huber, Ph.D., Professor

 Karin A. Petruska, Ph.D., Associate Professor